Table of Contents:

 Now, do you want to share the information about your transaction with others (for a decent enough incentive)?
 Maybe.
 Do you want everyone to know everything about the product you bought, your transaction number, and all the info in your bank statement?
 Maybe not.
 However, if you wanted to prove you made the purchase, the only way you could fully prove its legitimacy would be through a full statement.

-Zero-knowledge proofs are all about reliably achieving accountability on your own terms.
-In this article, we’ll look at the concept of zero-knowledge proofs, how to understand them in a simple language, and their applications.
+ZKPs are all about reliably achieving accountability on your own terms.
+In this article, we’ll look at the concept of ZK-proofs, how to understand them in a simple language, and their applications.

 Understanding what is a zero-knowledge proof through examples

-Zero-knowledge proofs are protocols in cryptography that tell you that something is true without giving you any other secret information beyond what you want to prove.
-This concept is better illustrated through a couple of single analogies:
+Zero-knowledge proofs are protocols in cryptography that allow one party (the prover) to prove to another party (the verifier) that something is true without giving you any other secret information beyond what you want to prove.
+We can illustrate how zero knowledge proofs work through a couple of single analogies:

 Example N°1: How to explain zero-knowledge proofs to a kid